-Geese are congregating on beaches up and down the Okanagan Valley.
-Typically a migratory bird, geese are now taking up residence in grassy areas on the waterfront, on golf courses and in parks.
+Geese are gathering on beaches up and down the Okanagan Valley.
+Geese are typically migratory birds, but are now taking up residence in grassy areas on the waterfront, on golf courses and in parks.
 Kelowna is not the only community faced with this issue as geese are thriving in many communities across Canada and the United States, and their typical behaviour is changing.

-This Committee was formed in 1995 to address ways to minimize the impact of geese within an urban environment.
-Members include the City of Kelowna, the City of Vernon, the City of Penticton, the Town of Osoyoos and the District of Summerland, representing three regional districts.
+We’re a member of the Okanagan Regional Goose Management Committee, which was formed in 1995 to address ways to minimize the impact of geese within an urban environment.
+Other members include the City of Vernon, City of Penticton, Town of Osoyoos and District of Summerland, representing three regional districts.

-Habitat modification and other deterrents, including physical barriers, predator decoys, spraying grass to reduce its appeal, have all have met with limited success.
-Once the birds realize the danger is not real they return to the same locations.
+Habitat modification and other deterrents, including physical barriers, predator decoys and spraying grass to reduce its appeal, have all have met with limited success.
+Once the birds realize the danger isn’t real, they return to the same locations.
 Recent bird counts indicate that the goose population is continuing to rise.

-Once addled the eggs are returned to the nest; the goose continues to incubate the eggs instead of laying new eggs.
-Due to the longevity of geese it is expected to take three to five years to see the impact of the egg addling program.
+Once addled, the eggs are returned to the nest and the goose continues to incubate the eggs instead of laying new eggs.
+Due to the longevity of geese, it’s expected to take three to five years to see the impact of the egg addling program.

-Egg addling means a significant reduction in the number of new geese that would otherwise have been introduced to the Okanagan Valley; since the survival rate for urban eggs is approximately 75% this means approximately 877 fewer goslings in 2007.
-The long term impact is even greater considering every female goose produces up to six to eight eggs annually, for approximately eight to ten years.
+Egg addling means a significant reduction in the number of new geese that would otherwise have been introduced to the Okanagan Valley; since the survival rate for urban eggs is approximately 75 per cent, this means approximately 877 fewer goslings in 2007.
+The long-term impact is even greater considering every female goose produces up to six to eight eggs annually, for approximately eight to ten years.

 Relocation of geese will be conducted occasionally to remove some of the geese from Okanagan Lake during key times.
-It is a temporary solution as the birds are expected to return.
+It’s a temporary solution because the birds are expected to return.
 Relocation takes place when the birds are molting and unable to fly.
 When their flight capability returns in early fall, the public’s use of beaches and parks begins to diminish.

-The City of Kelowna has consulted with wildlife experts on the most humane methods to relocate adult geese and goslings.
-Only a few goslings have been relocated, the majority of relocations are adult birds.
+We have consulted with wildlife experts on the most humane methods to relocate adult geese and goslings.
+Only a few goslings have been relocated - the majority being adult birds.
 The geese are kept cool, separated and in the dark while they are being transported; this helps to calm the birds.
-The goslings are contained in kennels during transport and are not being separated from family units, i.e. the adults are also relocated with their young.
+The goslings are contained in kennels during transport and aren’t being separated from family units (i.e. the adults are also relocated with their young).
 Large burlap sacks are commonly used for adult geese.